-“If you’re in it to make money, you may want to wait a few years until the market settles down,” he says.
-“If you’re in it to learn, to make yourself a better person and connect to the land, go for it.”
+Lewis aims to find markets for his veteran farmers and to participate in a socially and environmentally responsible system.
+Three years ago, Lewis advised: “If you’re in it to make money, you may want to wait a few years until the market settles down.
+If you’re in it to learn, to make yourself a better person and connect to the land, go for it.”

 Final Suggestions and Resources

 Whether you’re a serious producer or an adventurous gardener, hemp requires some forethought.
 If you want to pay homage to traditional agricultural wisdom, participate in the fossil-fuel-free movement, or contribute to modern research, growing hemp makes a statement.
-If you are ready to try hemp on, here are some useful tools to help you decide if it fits you:
+If you are ready to try hemp on, here are some useful tools to help you decide whether it fits you:

 - For a starting point to understanding hemp legislation, see Hemp As An Agricultural Commodity

-- For growing specifics, such as pH and spacing needs, see the University of Kentucky’s “Industrial Hemp Production” fact sheet.
+- For growing specifics, such as pH and spacing needs, see the University of Kentucky’s Industrial Hemp Production fact sheet.

 - For more information about the Kentucky Cloth Project and blending hemp for textiles, see Fibershed.